 The common thread with all of these images of pigeons in flight is that they were all the product of ‘quick fire’ use of Bird Detection AI Subject Tracking.
 I didn’t wait for the tracking box to turn green for any of these opportunities.
 Instead, I just trusted my instincts to get the bird in the frame as best I could, and allowed the Bird Detection AI Subject Tracking to do its thing.

-The biggest lesson that I learned from these backyard pigeon photographs was that the AF performance of my E-M1X’s Bird Detection AI Subject Tracking is often quicker than the ‘green box’ AF notification.
+The biggest lesson that I learned from these backyard pigeon photographs was that the AF performance of my E-M1X’s Bird Detection AI Subject Tracking is often quicker than the ‘green box’ AF notification (i.e. I don’t always have to wait for the AF box to turn green to capture some images when using Bird AI).
 This is an important realization as it opens up more opportunities to capture images of birds-in-flight using this technology.

 Photographs were captured hand-held using camera gear as noted in the EXIF data.
 Images were produced from RAW files using my standard process.
 Crops are noted.
 This is the 1,020th article published on this website since its inception.

 How you can help keep this site advertising free

 My intent is to keep this photography blog advertising free.
 If you enjoyed this article and/or my website and would like to support my work, you can purchase an eBook, or make a modest $10 donation through PayPal.
 Both are most appreciated.
 You can use the Donate button below.
 Larger donations can be made to email@example.com through PayPal.

 As a reminder to our Canadian readers, you can get a special 5% discount when ordering Tamron or Rokinon lenses and other products directly from the Amplis Store.